en-wl/wordlist/README.md

 #### Examples

-The most straight forward use of an _adjust_ file is to add variant info.
+The most straightforward use of an _adjust_ file is to add variant info.
 For
 example:

     A C: kindergartner <n>